 That’s it – he never constrained his requirements by stating how he needed to arrive at this level of income.
 So let’s think about some other ways he can get there.

 One way is to always have the ability to make more money.
-If Tim knew he could work for 2 weeks and earn £50,000, he wouldn’t have to do much saving or investing Because he knows he can just earn money when he needs it or wants to.
+If Tim knew he could work for 2 weeks and earn £50,000, he wouldn’t have to do much saving or investing because he knows he can just earn money when he needs it.
 This is obviously pretty extreme so here’s something more realistic: spending 1-3 months or 1 day a week consulting per year (after spending 20 years building skills, knowledge, and a network that enables you to do this).

 This is an especially good option if you make money for fun.
 If you love what you do, you won’t want to stop.
 If you know you won’t want to stop, you know you’re going to continue to generate income, and you won’t have to be as strict with your finances.